 We will refer to this group as ‘EEA nationals’ and the relevant law as ‘EU law’.
 We will not try here to explain EU law, but solely look at some issues that may arise for EEA nationals who are victims of trafficking.

 Although the UK has now left the EU, these free movement rights remain in place until the end of the ‘transitional period’, which is currently predicted ot be 31 December 2020.

 For more on free movement law in general, we recommend the EU free movement hub of the Free Movement blog.

-A victim of trafficking from one of these countries will have a right to reside (i.e. to live and work in the UK) if they are ‘exercising their Treaty rights’ (also referred to as being a ‘Qualified Person’ or having ‘free movement’ rights).
-They will have these rights if they are working or, importantly, should continue to be treated as a worker (see below).
+A victim of trafficking from one of these countries will have a right to reside (i.e. the right to live and work in the UK) under EU law only if they are ‘exercising their Treaty rights’ (also referred to as being a ‘Qualified Person’ or having ‘free movement’ rights).
+They will have these rights if they are working or, importantly for victims, should continue to be treated as a worker despite having stopped work (see below).

 They may also have a right to reside if they’re looking for work, self-employed, self-sufficient, or studying.
 A person can be both a victim of trafficking and have a right to reside as e.g. an EEA worker.

 In the UK, free movement rights are set out in The Immigration (European Economic Area) Regulations 2016.
 We look at this law as it might apply to victims of trafficking below.
 Then we look at the EUSS, and DL.

 EU nationals who are temporarily out of work due to illness or accident